About toys and games for children

 To learn and develop, your newborn needs warm interactions with you, more than toys.
 For example, newborns love watching your face, listening to your voice and just being with you.

 If you’re choosing toys for newborns, it’s good to keep it simple.
-Newborns will enjoy looking at a brightly coloured mobile, watching their hands or learning to reach for a rattle.
+Newborns will enjoy looking at a brightly coloured mobile or learning to reach for a rattle.

 Toys with contrasting colours like red, black and white are most interesting to newborns.
-Your baby will also enjoy toys with faces or patterns like curves or checks.
+Your baby will enjoy toys with faces or patterns like curves or checks.
+And they might also like touching toys or objects with furry, silky or soft textures like teddy bears, scarves and cloth books.

 Keep in mind that newborns can’t focus on objects more than about 30 cm from their faces, so things might need to be quite close for your baby to see them clearly.

-Newborns also enjoy nursery rhymes and songs, especially ones with actions – for example, ‘Round and round the garden’ or ‘Twinkle, twinkle little star’.
+Newborns also enjoy listening to soft music or animal sounds.
+This means your baby might enjoy games that involve gentle holding and dancing to a beat.
+And your baby might like nursery rhymes too, especially ones with actions – for example, ‘Round and round the garden’ or ‘Twinkle, twinkle little star’.

 If your baby looks tired or overwhelmed when you’re playing together, it’s time to take a break.
 It’s only play if your baby is enjoying it.